kurylko/React-basics/README.md

 ```
 A new browser window will pop up with your newly created React App!
 If not, open your browser and type localhost:3000 in the address bar.

+**Within React there is a Hierarchy that occurs when building and scaling our applications.**

+Typically in most apps, we have a Root Component called **App** this is where all other components end up reaching through the component tree.

-Look in the my-react-app directory, and you will find a src folder.
+Look in the my-react-app directory, and you will find a **src** folder.
 Inside the src folder there is a file called **App.js.**

+When Components are contained within other Components higher up the tree, these are known as Parent and Child relationships.

 ## React component ##